alexghergh/nvim-tmux-navigation/README.md

 The plugin is a rewrite of [Christoomey's Vim Tmux Navigator](https://github.com/christoomey/vim-tmux-navigator), with a few added
 benefits:

-- fully written in Lua, compatible with NeoVim 0.5.0 or higher
+- fully written in Lua, compatible with NeoVim 0.7.0 or higher
-- doesn't use autocommands (which are not supported natively through the Lua api in neovim 0.5.0), but instead takes advantage of Lua closures
+- takes advantage of Lua closures
 - does not use global vim variables

 The plugin does not, however, have a "save on switch" feature as _Vim Tmux Navigator_ has, and does not work with `tmate`.
 For such features or any other, please open an issue or a pull request.

-The plugin was tested with `neovim 0.5.0` and `tmux 3.2a`, however I see no reason why older `tmux` executables would not work.
+The plugin targets `neovim 0.7.0` and older, and `tmux 3.2a` and older, although some of the earlier `tmux` versions should work as well.

 ## Installation